summernote/summernote/README.md

 # summernote
-> Super simple WYSIWYG Editor on Bootstrap
+> Super Simple WYSIWYG Editor on Bootstrap

 ### summernote ?
 summernote is a javascript program that helps you to create WYSIWYG Editor on web. summernote uses opensouce libraries(bootstrap, jQuery, fontAwesome)